How to Find Mentors While Studying in the United States

 Propose an independent study project to a professor whose work aligns with your interests.
 Independent study projects allow you to delve deeper into a specific area of study under the guidance of a mentor.
 This personalized learning experience can help foster a strong mentorship relationship and provide you with valuable insights and expertise.
 Discuss your project ideas with professors, seek their feedback, and demonstrate your dedication and commitment to the subject.

-Related Article: The Importance of Lifelong Learning and Continuing Education for International Students in the United States
+Related Article: How to Apply for Internships as an International Student in the United States

 4. Professional Development Workshops